killjay/CafeCal/privacy-policy.md

 **Third-party services we rely on:**

 - **Firebase** (Auth, Firestore, Storage, Analytics, Cloud Functions) — infrastructure and app analytics
+- **Firebase Crashlytics** — collects crash reports and basic diagnostic data (device model, OS version, app version) to help us fix bugs.
+Reports are tagged with your Firebase user ID so we can correlate crashes with the affected account during incident triage.
+No personal content (meals, photos, emails, names) is included.
 - **Google Sign-In / Apple Sign-In** — account authentication
 - **Google Gemini API** — AI-powered meal analysis (server-side only)
-- **Firebase App Check** — verifies that requests come from the genuine MyPlate app
+- **Firebase App Check** — verifies that requests come from the genuine Café Cal app

 These services have their own privacy policies and may process data as described in their respective terms.
 We share only the minimum information each service needs to function.

-**Business transfers.** If MyPlate is acquired or merged with another company, your data may be transferred as part of that transaction.
+**Business transfers.** If Café Cal is acquired or merged with another company, your data may be transferred as part of that transaction.
 We will notify you before your data becomes subject to a different privacy policy.

 ## Your Rights & Choices

-You have control over your data in MyPlate.
+You have control over your data in Café Cal.
 Here is what you can do:

 - **Delete your account:** You can delete your account and all associated data at any time from Settings within the app.
 - **HealthKit permissions:** You can grant or revoke HealthKit access anytime through iOS Settings > Privacy & Security > Health.
 - **Analytics:** You can opt out of analytics collection in the app's Settings.
 - **Notifications:** You can manage notification preferences in the app or through iOS Settings.
-- **Device permissions:** You can manage app permissions (Camera, Photos, Notifications) anytime in iOS Settings > MyPlate.
+- **Device permissions:** You can manage app permissions (Camera, Photos, Notifications) anytime in iOS Settings > Café Cal.
 - **Sign-in access:** You can revoke Google or Apple sign-in access through your Google Account or Apple ID settings at any time.
 - **Request your data:** You can request a copy of your data in a structured format (such as CSV or JSON) by contacting us at the email listed below.